-Bank of America, JPMorgan and/or any other entities appointed by the Investment Manager from time to time ("Financing Brokers") act as the financing brokers for the Underlying Fund and provides financing for derivatives but not borrowing to the Underlying Fund.
+Bank of America Corporation, JPMorgan Chase & Co. and/or any other entities appointed by the Investment Manager from time to time ("Financing Brokers") act as the financing brokers for the Underlying Fund and provide financing for derivatives but not borrowing to the Underlying Fund.